malcolmlett/malcolmlett.github.io/A-Theory-of-the-Human-Mind.md

 ![basic state machine](files/human-basic-state-machine-v1.png)

+In the terminology of Danial Kahneman, the pre-processing and logic processing components produce _System 1_ or _Fast Thinking_, while the net result of multiple steps being executed by the state machine form _System 2_ or _Slow Thinking_.

 ## Senses
 Raw senses are received as more or less continuous streams of data, whereas high-level thoughts works on discrete states.
 The raw senses are pre-processed for three reasons:
 * convert from stream to discrete events, through a process of filtering and event detection